 - 1. Students should check their school email account.
 They should have received an email from noreply@sims.co.uk. - 2.
 On the email, select 'Accept Invitation'. - 3.
 In the next window, select 'Sign in with Google'. - 4.
 Students will then need to sign in using their school email and password ([their username] @helston.cornwall.sch.uk).
 Their password is the same password they use to login to a school computer. - 5.
 Once signed-in, students then need to select 'Register'. - 6.
 They will be asked a security question which will be their date of birth.
 It must be entered in the following format: 26/05/2006 - 7.
-Your child is now registered.
-The system takes an hour to complete this process.
-Please return in an hour. - 8.
-On your return, the Options Online Form can be accessed via the following link: https://www.sims-options.co.uk/.
-If the page does not appear as shown in the screenshot below, your child has been logged out of their school email account on Google.
-They will therefore need to sign back in to Google using their school email address and password, then click on the link again to access this page.
-Please select 3 subjects in order of preference and 1 reserve.
-Please remember to SAVE your choices (the 'save' button is in the top left-hand corner).
+Students may then be asked to click on their Google account to re-sign-in. - 8.
+The following options page should then appear.
+Here students can select their options.
+Remember to select 3 subjects in order of preference and 1 reserve.
+Please remember to select SAVE in the top left-hand corner.